-According to Tom Ewer, who wrote a post about statistics about WordPress usage on ManageWP blog, more than 48 percent of Technorati’s Top 100 blogs and over 74.6 million sites total (and growing) are managed with WordPress.
+According to Tom Ewer, who wrote about WordPress usage on ManageWP blog, more than 48 percent of Technorati’s Top 100 blogs and over 74.6 million sites total (and growing) are managed with WordPress.
 Plus, there are more than 29,000 WordPress Plugins published already, with many more in development.

 Meanwhile, the mobile device is the new internet access point.
 Mobile already surpasses desktop usage, in fact more than 25 percent of all search queries are done on a mobile device.
 There is no denying mobile is big.

 Still not convinced?
 Most companies are making a beeline to go mobile (and that includes the rush for responsive website).

 If the statistics at Google Think Insights are anything to go by, consider this: NewEgg, America’s second-largest online retailer found traffic improved by 39 percent thanks to its new mobile website design focused on multiple screens.